Development began, and Ikebata-san, you went to consult Miyamoto-san once every two weeks.

 We received a lot of comments from Miyamoto-san that were helpful for development and lumped them all under the heading “sensei comments.”

 With SUPER MARIO 3D LAND6, Koichi Hayashida7 did the same thing.
-He termed them “Miyamoto-san’s wisdom.”
-He’s my rival (as a Miyamoto watcher).6.
+Iwata Asks: SUPER MARIO 3D LAND He’s my rival (as a Miyamoto watcher).6.
 SUPER MARIO 3D LAND: An action game released for the Nintendo 3DS system in November 2011.7.
 Koichi Hayashida: Tokyo Production Department, Entertainment Analysis and Development Division.
-He has appeared in past sessions of “Iwata Asks” covering Super Mario Galaxy, Super Mario Galaxy 2, SUPER MARIO 3D LAND (Vol. 1), and SUPER MARIO 3D LAND (Vol. 2: The Producers).
+He has appeared in past sessions of “Iwata Asks” covering Iwata Asks: Super Mario Galaxy, Iwata Asks - Super Mario Galaxy 2, Iwata Asks: SUPER MARIO 3D LAND, and SUPER MARIO 3D LAND (Vol. 2: The Producers).